tancredelg/simple-file-system/README.md

 #### Free Bitmap

 The free bitmap for this file system uses bits (not bytes) to track the availability/occupancy of every data block.
-This means that `1024 * 8 = 8192` data blocks can be tracked in a 1-block free bitmap, and another `(1024 - n) * 8` blocks for
+This means that `1024 * 8 = 8192` data blocks can be tracked by each block of the free bitmap.
+The blocks allocated to the free bitmap (L) are at the 'end' of the file system.

-every additional block allocated to the bitmap, where the last n bytes of each block of the bitmap (except the last) are reserved for pointing to the next block of the bitmap.
+For example, suppose our file system has 10000 blocks in total (`Q = 10000`), and we allocate 2 blocks to the free bitmap (`L = 2`), then the addresses of the free bitmap blocks will be 9998 and 9999.

+In general, the free bitmap starts at block `Q - L - 1`, and ends at block `Q - 1` (-1 since addresses start at 0).

 ### Allocation of Disk Space